+- No annual fee credit cards.
+This type of credit card costs nothing to own upfront.
+However, the rates of interest can be higher than low rate credit cards.
 A no annual fee credit card can sit in your wallet, never come out and it won’t cost you a thing.
-These types of credit cards are suited to beginners who are looking to build their credit history but don’t want to go all-out on a credit card with bells and whistles.
+These types of credit cards are suited to beginners who are looking to build their credit history but don’t want to go all-out on a credit card with loads of features.

-How to apply for your first credit card
+How to apply for a credit card

 - Identification.
 You will need to verify your identification with the credit card company before your application can be finalised.
 You can do this by providing your driver’s licence, passport or Medicare card number.

 Most banks and providers will give you a response within 60 seconds of completing the online application and if you've been approved, you will receive your card in the mail about 10 days later.
 If you want to know more about applying for a credit card, check out this step-by-step guide to the process.